-Newly renovated in 2021/2022, the Center is a pleasant, secure location tailored for housing international meetings, scholars, students, educational programs or workshops and their participants.
+Newly renovated in 2021/2022, the center is a pleasant, secure location tailored for housing international meetings, scholars, students, educational programs or workshops and their participants.

 - Affordable accommodation in the residential section, where the per-person rate includes breakfast and lunch

-- High speed wireless internet throughout the building
+- High-speed WiFi throughout the building

 - Air conditioning in all rooms

-- An small on-site gym
+- A small on-site gym

-Guests also have 24-hour access to our Library, which contains over 45,000 volumes and periodicals.
+Guests also have 24-hour access to our library, which contains over 45,000 volumes and periodicals.